Tag Archives: Virginia Sustarsic

 “Do you know you’re burning oil, lots of it?”

+When we got back to Cleveland everybody marveled at our quick turnaround from the west coast and attractive tans.
 “We didn’t actually make it to California,” we had to explain to one-and-all.
 “We didn’t even make it out of Ohio.”
-We had to endure many snarky remarks.
-When Virginia Sustarsic, one of my neighbors at the Plaza, said she was going to San Francisco and abruptly invited me to try again, joining her, I jumped at the chance.
+We had to endure many snarky comments.
+When Virginia Sustarsic, one of my neighbors at the Plaza, said she was going to San Francisco and invited me to try again, joining her, I jumped at the chance.
 My feet got tangled up coming down when she said she was hitchhiking there.

 “You’re going to thumb rides across the country?”